Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Licensing

-An Aviation Security Identification Card (ASIC), is required for workers who want to be employed in the avionics industry.
-You will need this to complete work as an apprentice.
+An Aviation Security Identification Card (ASIC) is required to work in the avionics industry.
+You’ll need this to complete work as an apprentice.

 Study pathways